1. Articles

 7. Use Sheetcast to elegantly combine many of these protections

 We’ll finish off with a gentle project pitch.
-By using Sheetcast to build an app from Excel, you can enable your colleagues (or even thousands of your customers) to interact with your data in countless useful ways without ever coming into direct contact with your spreadsheet.
+By using Sheetcast to create a web app from Excel, you can enable your colleagues (or even thousands of your customers) to interact with your data in countless useful ways without ever coming into direct contact with your spreadsheet.
 It’s a game-changing online tool that promises to disrupt the entire custom software industry.
 For details (including extensive video demos), visit the Sheetcast website.

 cell shaded illustration of three profressionals, one of them with a lightbulb and the word Sheetcast above his head